Descriptive Summary

 Scope and Content

-Record Series 50 contains materials from the Brazil Program that was administered by the UCLA International Studies and Overseas
+Record Series 50 contains materials from the Brazil Program, overseen by the International Studies and Overseas Programs at

 This is an inactive record series; no additional University records are expected to be added.